Joeyy16/Resume-Projects/Front End Development Libraries/README.md

-These projects demonstarte proficiency utilizing some of the most popular front end libraries in the industry.
+These projects demonstarte my proficiency utilizing some of the most popular front end libraries in the industry.
 These libraries build upon my solid foundational knowledge of HTML, CSS, and JavaScript.

 - Bootstrap
    * styles sites quickly with tools such as Font Awesome.